nuprl/TypeWeaver/DeepTyper/README.md

 `readout.py` will produce `file.csv` (containing the top 5 type predictions for each token).
 It does not produce TypeScript.

+The output is in the format:

+    token,token type,type1,prob1,type2,prob2,type3,prob3,type4,prob4,type5,prob5

+The type predictions may be omitted for non-identifier tokens.

+The output uses the ASCII control character US (unit separator), which is typically rendered as `^_`.

 See `../tools/type-inserter` for a tool that reads in an unannotated JavaScript file and associated CSV file of type predictions, and outputs TypeScript.